TRiO Student Support Services Program

 - Access to Unix for programming classes

-- Access to public machines located in the Memorial Student Center, F.M.
+- Access to public computers located in the Memorial Student Center, F.M.
 Smith Library, The Helene Center for the Visual Arts, Resch Science & Technology Hall and the Nursing Arts Building on the Independence Campus.

 - Access to online library services